thriveweb/great-start-elc/content/defaultPages/about-vision.md

       empowers, challenges and provides opportunities for children to develop to their full potential.
     title: Image of the child
+  - content: >-
+      We view children as active learners who are involved in their own acquisition of knowledge.
+Each child arrives at our service with their own experiences, knowledge, personality, interests and needs.
+Children learn through play, exploration, problem solving and sharing of knowledge through social play.

+      We have an uncompromising commitment to nurturing active bodies and creating healthy minds through a holistic approach to early childhood development.
+We strive to deliver this by creating an environment that empowers, challenges and provides opportunities for children to develop to their full potential.
+    title: Relationships
+  - content: >-
+      We view children as active learners who are involved in their own acquisition of knowledge.
+Each child arrives at our service with their own experiences, knowledge, personality, interests and needs.
+Children learn through play, exploration, problem solving and sharing of knowledge through social play.

+      We have an uncompromising commitment to nurturing active bodies and creating healthy minds through a holistic approach to early childhood development.
+We strive to deliver this by creating an environment that empowers, challenges and provides opportunities for children to develop to their full potential.
+    title: Role of Teachers and Educators
+  - content: >-
+      We view children as active learners who are involved in their own acquisition of knowledge.
+Each child arrives at our service with their own experiences, knowledge, personality, interests and needs.
+Children learn through play, exploration, problem solving and sharing of knowledge through social play.

+      We have an uncompromising commitment to nurturing active bodies and creating healthy minds through a holistic approach to early childhood development.
+We strive to deliver this by creating an environment that empowers, challenges and provides opportunities for children to develop to their full potential.
+    title: Environment
+  - content: >-
+      We view children as active learners who are involved in their own acquisition of knowledge.
+Each child arrives at our service with their own experiences, knowledge, personality, interests and needs.
+Children learn through play, exploration, problem solving and sharing of knowledge through social play.

+      We have an uncompromising commitment to nurturing active bodies and creating healthy minds through a holistic approach to early childhood development.
+We strive to deliver this by creating an environment that empowers, challenges and provides opportunities for children to develop to their full potential.
+    title: Families and the Community
+  - content: >-
+      We view children as active learners who are involved in their own acquisition of knowledge.
+Each child arrives at our service with their own experiences, knowledge, personality, interests and needs.
+Children learn through play, exploration, problem solving and sharing of knowledge through social play.

+      We have an uncompromising commitment to nurturing active bodies and creating healthy minds through a holistic approach to early childhood development.
+We strive to deliver this by creating an environment that empowers, challenges and provides opportunities for children to develop to their full potential.
+    title: Curriculum and Documentation
 ---
 #### Our Vision